 What is a Web Check?

-A WebCheck consists of one HTTP request to a web application.
-If the web application is only accessible via a proxy, then the request is routed through the specified proxy.
+ServicePilot's Web Check supports both HTTP and HTTPS, and can be used to periodically test a web application page and extract data as indicators.
+If the web application is only accessible via a proxy, the request is routed through the specified proxy.
+This allows for monitoring of web applications in a variety of network configurations.

 The ServicePilot Agent retrieves the target page to get only the HTML source content of the page.
 JavaScript and Cookies are not processed during these requests.